-The Critical Incident Database (CID) is a free tool available to Forum member institutions and organizations to track critical incidents that occur while students are off-campus.
-The CID is a reliable method for tracking and compiling reportable information as required by the Department of Education in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), Title IX, and the Violence Against Women Act (VAWA).
-It is also an excellent tool for organizations to analyze incidents that can be used to inform staff training efforts, orientation information, improve policies and procedures, etc.
+Use the CID to track critical incidents that occur while students are off-campus, including reportable information as required by the Department of Education in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), Title IX, and the Violence Against Women Act (VAWA).
+Collecting and analyzing incident data can also help to improve health, safety, security, and risk management policies and procedures, inform staff training efforts, prepare orientation information for students, and more.

-- An easy and convenient way to track what happens to your students while off campus (types of incidents, locations, etc.);
+A convenient way to track what happens to your students while off campus (types of incidents, locations, etc.)

 - On-line and accessible from anywhere

-- A reliable method to identify which incidents should be reported in your Annual Security Report to the Department of Education to comply with the Clery Act;
+A reliable method to identify which incidents to include in your Annual Security Report to the Department of Education

 - Incidents to be reported to a campus’ Clery and Title IX officers are clearly tagged